rodrihgh/chulapa/_pages/tags.md

 ---
 layout: cloudtag
 title: Tag cloud
-subtitle: All the tags
+subtitle: Post only
 permalink: /tags
-cloud_collection: all
 ---

 This is an example of how to create a tag cloud.
-This tag includes all the collections.
+This tag includes only posts.